jab/bidict/docs/other-bidict-types.rst

 :class:`bidict.loosebidict`,
 the leaf on this side of the tree.

-.. include:: frozenbidict.doctest.rst.inc
+.. include:: frozenbidict.rst.inc

-.. include:: orderedbidict.doctest.rst.inc
+.. include:: orderedbidict.rst.inc

-.. include:: namedbidict.doctest.rst.inc
+.. include:: namedbidict.rst.inc

 Polymorphism